VanshJogani/IntelUnnatiHealthcareKiosk/README.md

 This is an Intel Unnati Project - Healthcare Kiosks(Project 6)

-The report for the project is the pdf titled "Healthcare_Kiosk.pdf"
+The report for the project is the pdf titled "Healthcare_Kiosk_Detailed_Report.pdf"

 HealDesk - Vansh Jogani and Adithi NR